Have you ever tried to think about nothing?

 Nothing is a term we use a lot, but it's actually a conundrum, a paradox, a falsehood.
-It is not possible to think about nothing.
-And that is true in more ways than one.
+It is not possible to conceptualize nothing; to create a cognitive representation of nothing simply can't be done.

 Nothing is the absence of everything.
 If everything encompasses all possible things, then even the thought about nothing prevents nothing from being achieved because even a thought is something.

 Zero can't be nothing.
 Zero is a thing that represents nothing, sorta like nothing is a thing that represents nothing.
 So all this begs the question . . . can nothing exist?

 Probably not.
 I say that because if anything is in existence, including nothing, then nothing can't be achieved.
 The existence of nothing prevents nothing from existing.
 Even if nothing did exist, no one could know about it.

 I know, I know . . . philosophical amateur hour.
 There are lots of professional philosophers out there who have written volumes about stuff like this.
 That's all good and fine, but that doesn't prevent me from enjoying playing with these thoughts on my own.
 It is the journey that makes life worth living.